How to Feed Carnivorous plants Plants with MaxSea or Dynagro Plant Food

 These are starting recommendations that can be increased over time if you want to maximize feeding (the only risk is some leaf burn which is not a big deal).

-• Pitcher Plants: 2-10+ drops per pitcher (depending on pitcher size).
-I also lightly spray the leaves of Nepenthes.
+• Pitcher Plants (Nepenthes, Heliamphora, Cephalotus, Sarracenia): 2-10+ drops per pitcher (depending on pitcher size).

 • Butterworts (Pinguicula): Mist the whole plant lightly, don’t soak it in spray.

-• Bladderworts/Corkscrew Plants (Utricularia/Genlisea): Lightly mist the leaves while minimizing the amount that soaks into soil.
+• Bladderworts/Corkscrew Plants (Utricularia/Genlisea): Lightly mist the leaves.

 Notes: